Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 The Build It Approach

-The teacher selects a complex sentence with a subordinate clause from the text: "Although the journey was treacherous, the explorers refused to abandon their mission."
+The teacher selects a complex sentence with a subordinate clause from the text: "Although the process was treacherous, the explorers refused to abandon their mission."
 The teacher writes this sentence on sentence strips and cuts the strips into clauses and conjunctions.
 The teacher displays these pieces on the board in a jumbled order.
 The teacher explains the function of "Although" in establishing a contrast.

 The Five-Day Reading Cycle

 On Wednesday, the class moves to deep comprehension using the Map It approach.
 The teacher rereads a section, and the class builds a graphic organiser to track the narrative structure.
 On Thursday, the focus is on exploratory talk using the Say It approach.
-The teacher poses a question, and the pupils use their role cards to debate the answer.
+The teacher poses a question, and the learners use their role cards to debate the answer.
 On Friday, the cycle concludes with the Build It approach.
-The teacher selects a grammatical structure, and the pupils use word cards to build parallel sentences.
+The teacher selects a grammatical structure, and the learners use word cards to build parallel sentences.

 The 5-Day Shared Reading Cycle: Building Understanding Day by Day infographic for teachers